xriss/blender-mousepad/README.md

 right due to Blenders complexity and the possibility of accidentally breaking something.
-I expect there to be bugs especially in modes that I personally do not make extensive use of so if you spot any issues please let me know so I can attempt to iron them out.
+I expect there to be bugs especially in modes that I personally do not make extensive use of so if you spot any issues please let me know so I can iron them out.